OceanGlidersCommunity/OG-format-user-manual/README.md

 You can find the most recent version of the [OG format](https://oceangliderscommunity.github.io/OG-format-user-manual/).

-You can find the most recent version of the [OG format vocabulary collection](https://oceangliderscommunity.github.io/OG-format-user-manual/vocabularyCollection/)

 ## Who is reviewing the issues?

 A sub-group of the OceanGliders data management team will be in charge of reviewing the issues.